Airport advice for older people

 Before you book your trip, you need to think about how you will travel to the airport.
 Although hopping in your car seems like the easy option, you will then need to think about parking, with many options situated a couple of miles away from the terminal, which can cause difficulty for those who use a stair lift at home.

 Bus companies such as Megabus and National Express offer cheap transport to major airports across the country.
 Not only is using a bus better for the environment, but they come with a host of other benefits.
-"A service such as the Megabus is often inexpensive, which means that you’re saving on petrol costs", shares Jessica from the blog By Jessica.
 However, this also means that you avoid paying for airport parking, some of which is situated miles away from your terminal.

 If you’re considering travelling by bus, contacting the provider ahead of time to alert them to any potential accessibility problems is your best option, as it means that you can have a comfortable journey.
 Most coach services have disabled seating at the front of the vehicle, as well as discounted travel for older people.